Australian political parties woo Chinese-Australian voters

-CANBERRA, Australia (AP) — The Chinese diaspora in Australia, long regarded as a politically apathetic ethnic minority, are being wooed like never before by political parties who see them as key to winning crucial seats that could decide a general election next week.
+CANBERRA, Australia (AP) — The Chinese diaspora in Australia, long regarded as a politically apathetic ethnic minority, are being wooed like never before by political parties who see them as key to winning crucial seats that could decide next week’s general election.

 China has become one of Australia’s largest sources of immigrants.
 Both Prime Minister Scott Morrison and opposition leader Bill Shorten have opened WeChat accounts to reach large Chinese populations in big cities with political messages.